YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-To ensure the accuracy of financial calculations, [#]_ YottaDB internally stores numbers as, and performs arithmetic using, a scaled packed decimal representation with 18 signicant decimal digits, with optimizations for values within a certain subset of its full range.
+To ensure the accuracy of financial calculations, [#]_ YottaDB internally stores numbers as, and performs arithmetic using, a scaled packed decimal representation with 18 significant decimal digits, with optimizations for values within a certain subset of its full range.
 Consequently, any number that is exactly represented in YottaDB can be exactly represented as a string, with reasonably efficient